| Taxon Attribute Profiles

 which is dark brown to black, and the plastron of the juvenile C. longicollis

+is distinctively marked with black and red-orange (Cann 1998).
 Emydura species have much shorter necks than those of Chelodina.

 E. macquarii is a brown turtle with a pale yellow or cream stripe